Brain fog: explained

 Your diet is lacking in cognitive-boosting nutrients

-Common nutrient deficiencies that have been associated with brain fog include:
+Common nutrient inadequacies that have been associated with brain fog and can impact brain health include:

 Magnesium

 Almost 50% of Americans are deficient in magnesium, and as a mineral that’s depleted by stress – it's not difficult to assume why.
-On top of this, the combination of food processing techniques and the poor quality of our soil means that getting ahead of your daily magnesium intake can be a tricky task.
-Along with being a key factor that contributes to fatigue, a deficiency in magnesium has also been linked to poor cognitive performance, and poor sleep.
+On top of this, the combination of food over-processing techniques and the poor quality of our soil means that getting ahead of your daily magnesium intake can be a tricky task.
+Along with being a key factor that contributes to fatigue, low levels of magnesium has also been linked to poor cognitive performance, and poor sleep.

 B12